rpatel264/portfolio/_projects/4_project.md

 <!-- 🧭 Project Overview -->
 <h4 class="text-center mt-5">Project Overview</h4>
 <div class="text-center my-4">
-Design, fabricate, test, analyze and optimize a walking machine with the following requirements:
+This project involved designing, prototyping, and optimizing a compact walking machine with a multi-linkage leg system.
+The core challenge was to integrate mechanical and motor systems that met the following constraints:
+  <br/><br/>

-1. Two legs must be 4-bar linkages and two legs must be operated by cam linkages.
+  • Two legs must use 4-bar linkage mechanisms<br/>
+  • Two legs must be actuated via cam-based linkages<br/>

-2. A single electric motor powered by batteries using gears, belts, or chains must drive all 4 legs.
+  • All four legs powered by a single electric motor using belts, gears, or chains<br/>

-3. The Walker size must fit inside a 30 cm3 cube.
+  • Entire walker must fit within a 30 cm³ cube<br/>
-​
-4. A clear understanding of design optimization and lecture material must be demonstrated.
+  • Demonstrate understanding of mechanical optimization and design principles from coursework
 </div>

 <div class="row">